Skip to Content

 Address: 1347 129th St, Dundee, IA 52038, United States

-Backbone State Park is a great place to visit due to its natural beauty and the many activities it offers.
-The park is located in the valley of the Maquoketa River and is named for a narrow and steep ridge of bedrock carved by a loop of the river.
+Backbone State Park is a great place to visit due to its natural beauty and many activities.
+The park is located in the valley of the Maquoketa River and is named for a narrow and steep ridge of bedrock carved by a river loop.

-The park was first established in 1919 and is Iowa’s oldest state park.
-Hiking, fishing, boating, and swimming are just a few of the activities available at Backbone State Park.
+The park was established in 1919 and is Iowa’s oldest state park.
+Hiking, fishing, boating, and swimming are just some activities at Backbone State Park.
 Backbone State Park also has a campground with over 100 campsites.

 Some of the best trails in Backbone State Park include the Devil’s Backbone Trail, which is a 1.5-mile loop that offers great views of the park, and the Cedar Bluff Trail, which is a four-mile loop that winds through the forest and offers beautiful views of the river.